Last Update: 9/15/20

 Under Florida law, pre-existing conditions can either lessen the amount that the claimant has to pay, increase the amount the defendant has to pay (because of the aggravation of a pre-existing condition), and, in other situations, they have no impact at all and the defendant remains 100% responsible for the injured party’s damages.

 In Florida, it’s all about “causation.”
-The question is whether or not the injured person was hurt in a way that is independent of the pre-existing condition and did the new accident aggravate or make the victim’s condition worse.
+The question as to a victim’s ability to recover compensation depends on whether or not the injured person was hurt in a way that is independent of the pre-existing condition and did the new accident aggravate or make the victim’s condition worse.

 Example of a Pre-Existing Condition Lawsuit